 How to Do It:

-- Lie on back, knees bent, arms in a “T” shape.
+- Lie on your back, knees bent, arms in a “T” shape.

 - Draw knees to chest, then let them fall to one side, keeping shoulders grounded.